brainworxx/lazyFxx-TYPO3-Extension/Documentation/Extending/Index.rst

 Registering your processor classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that you have created your own processor, you need to register it in lazyFxx.
-Go to the extension manager and open the imageFxx settings.
+Go to the extension manager and open the lazyFxx settings.
 Enter the namespace of your class as well as where imageFxx can find them.
 Then wipe all caches.

 lazyFxx will **not** autoload these classes, but will list the directory to get the class names from the file names.